banyancomputer/dataprep-iac/demo/README.md

 ./scripts/torrent.sh
 ```

-We have already specified ~10 TiBs worth or datasets to pull in `env/torrents.txt`.
+We have already specified ~8.5 TiBs worth or datasets to pull in `env/torrents.txt`.

-You can check the status of the torrents with the following command:
+After running the playbook, you can check the status of the torrents with the following command:
 ```bash
 # ssh into the instance
 ssh -i ~/.ssh/id_hetzner <user>@65.108.139.172